Opera Memphis Artists-in-Residence and the University of Memphis Artist Diploma

 representatives of the University of Memphis Opera Division and Voice Area, and Opera

-to your application on DecisionDesk.
+application on DecisionDesk.

 Live audition requirements are: four arias and two art songs of contrasting styles